 Rydapt (midostaurin) is a kinase inhibitor indicated for the treatment of patients with newly diagnosed advanced myeloid leukemia under certain mutations, aggressive systemic mastocytosis, systemic mastocytosis with associated hematological neoplasm or mast cell leukemia.
-Rydapt was approved in 2017 and the DRI Capital Funds acquired royalties on its worldwide sales in 2018.
+Rydapt was approved in 2017 and certain of the DRI Capital Funds acquired royalties on its worldwide sales in 2018.
 Rydapt is marketed worldwide by Novartis.

 Our royalty entitlement represents a low-single digit percentage payable on worldwide sales of Rydapt.
 In 2022, a royalty-bearing patent relating to Rydapt was selected for supplementary protection certificate across Germany, Great Britain, Spain and France.
 This patent adds an additional five years to the royalty term within these geographies.
-Royalties are expected to expire on sales in the United States in the first quarter of 2028.
+Royalties are expected to expire on sales in the United States in the first quarter of 2025 and outside the United States in the first quarter of 2028.
 Royalties are collected on a one-quarter lag basis.